valeriob1/piGardenWeb/README.md

 - The automated tests cover the socket/cron logic and that pages render — **not** the full admin flows.
 Valve control, scheduling and the hardware side were verified by hand.
 - Always test valve open/close and your schedules after deploying, ideally while you can watch the system.
-- Screenshots below are from the upstream project; the current UI is Backpack 6 and looks slightly different.

 ## Screenshots